syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endtabs %}

 N>• When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`..
-• When `ResourceGroupType` set as `None`, then ‘ScheduleAppointment' associated with `ResourceIdCollection` appointment will be displayed in scheduler.
+• When `ResourceGroupType` set as `None`, then `ScheduleAppointment` associated with `ResourceIdCollection` appointment will be displayed in scheduler.
 • You can also add or remove appointment resources dynamically.

 ### Multiple resources appointment sharing